The Lost Christmas Eve

-The Lost Christmas Eve is the fourth album by the Trans-Siberian Orchestra.
+The Lost Christmas Eve is the fourth studio album by the Trans-Siberian Orchestra.
 It was released on October 12, 2004, and is the last album in their "Christmas trilogy", with Christmas Eve and Other Stories (1996) and The Christmas Attic (1998) coming before it.
 All three albums, as well as their The Ghosts of Christmas Eve DVD, were featured in the box set of The Christmas Trilogy.
-In 2012 Trans-Siberian Orchestra toured a live production of The Lost Christmas Eve for the first time and performed the Rock Opera in over 100 arena shows across North America.
+In 2012, Trans-Siberian Orchestra toured a live production of The Lost Christmas Eve for the first time and performed the rock opera in over 100 arena shows across North America.
 In late October 2013, TSO released a narrated version of The Lost Christmas Eve much like they did in 2012 with Beethoven's Last Night.

-The Lost Christmas Eve was certified Gold by the Recording Industry Association of America in five weeks,.
+The Lost Christmas Eve was certified Gold by the Recording Industry Association of America in five weeks.
 On March 27, 2013, the album was certified Double Platinum for shipment of two million copies in the United States since its 2004 release.
 As of November 2014, The Lost Christmas Eve is the twentieth best-selling Christmas/holiday album in the United States during the SoundScan era of music sales tracking (March 1991 – present), having sold 2,380,000 copies according to SoundScan.

 Storyline

-The Lost Christmas Eve is the final installment In TSO's Christmas trilogy.
+The Lost Christmas Eve is the final installment in TSO's Christmas trilogy.
 "The record continues the tradition of its two predecessors by telling a musical tale of loss and redemption, this one encompassing a rundown hotel, an old toy store, a blues bar, a gothic cathedral and their respective inhabitants, whose destinies are intertwined by a single enchanted evening in New York City.

 The story starts with a teardrop of infinite sorrow falling from the heavens towards a business man who forty years prior had abandoned his newborn son to a state run institution, and how there is something about Christmas Eve that allows humans to correct mistakes we have made in our lives.